zequipe/test_matlab/README.md

 - R2021a Update 5 (9.10.0.1739362) 64-bit (glnxa64),
 - R2021b Update 1 (9.11.0.1809720) (glnxa64)

+If you want to see how the crash looks like, check the GitHub Action [`Crash MATLAB`](https://github.com/zaikunzhang/test_matlab/actions) of this repo.

-To reproduce the crash, your MATLAB has to have `MEX` configured for `Fortran`.
+To reproduce the crash on your own machine, your MATLAB has to have `MEX` configured for `Fortran`.
 On Linux, normally you only need to install `gfortran` and then run `mex('-setup', 'FORTRAN')` in MATLAB.

+According to limited tests, the bug does not exist on the macOS version of MATLAB.
+Windows has not been tested.

 ## Contact